 The Foundation's Board and Investment Committee (comprised of local leading financial and investment professionals) oversee the investments of the Foundation in accordance with the Foundation's Investment Policy.
 Additionally, the Foundation engages professional investment advisors who have extensive experience in endowment building and long-term investment strategies.
-Currently, Fund Evaluation Group of Cincinnati, Ohio, is serving as the Foundation's investment consultant.
+Currently, Commonfund, Connecticut, is serving as the Foundation's investment consultant.

 Non-endowed funds that flow through the Foundation in less than 12 months are invested in a short-term money market account and do not accrue interest for the benefit of individual funds.
 Longer-term non-endowed funds are invested with endowed funds and receive their proportionate share of the long-term pool earnings.

 The annual administrative fee for all funds is 1.5% on the first $3 million (except that funds with a balance of less than $50,000 incur an administrative fee of the greater of $350 or 1.75%.)
 To see the full fee schedule, click HERE.
 Additionally, earnings of endowed funds are reduced by each fund's pro-rata share of investment costs (approximately 85 basis points annually).
 Non-endowed gifts are charged a 2% processing fee.
 Generally, non-endowed funds do not earn interest and are not charged an investment fee.